WildcardSearch/Advanced-Sidebox/README.md

 ## Features

+* Now add and edit script definitions to further customize ASB!
+Also now compatible with Page Manager scripts.
 * New add-on module added to the core: Recent Posts (AJAX Ready)
 * AJAX Refresh now integrated into the core and five of the core modules (latest threads, PMs, random quotes, staff on-line and who's on-line avatar lists)!
 * New Improved Drag and Drop Interface!